Jamie Dimon, other CEOs to meet with President Biden at White House as relief plan advances

 The meeting with the business executives comes as the White House accelerates its push for Biden’s $1.9 trillion relief proposal amid increasing opposition from congressional Republicans.
 House Democrats released key parts of the legislation on Monday and are expected to approve the bill in a matter of weeks.

+The U.S. Chamber of Commerce has also said it opposes Biden’s proposal to raise federal unemployment benefits from $300 per week to $400, saying the measure “distorts the labor market and deters individuals from returning to work.”

+This is not the first time Biden has met with officials who have criticized elements of his relief plan.
+Earlier this month, Biden hosted 10 Senate Republicans to discuss the next relief package — although he has appeared to reject their pleas to seek a bipartisan bill.

-JP Morgan Chase previously called for another round of pandemic relief for poorer families as well as the renewal of support for unemployed Americans, among other measures.
+JPMorgan Chase previously called for another round of pandemic relief for poorer families as well as the renewal of support for unemployed Americans, among other measures.

 “Absent additional government stimulus, lower-income households and those who faced job loss may exhaust their accumulated savings buffer and be forced to further cut spending or fall behind on debt or rent payments,” JP Morgan said.